Muslim family makes Ravan effigies for Agra Ramlila every year | Entertainment

 - India

-Every year, a month ahead of Dussehra, 75-year-old Jafer Ali along with his family gets down to the mammoth task of making effigies of Lanka king 'Ravan' and his brothers for the Ramila here.
+Every year, a month ahead of Dussehra, 75-year-old Jafer Ali and his family get down to the mammoth task of making effigies of Lanka king 'Ravan' and his brothers for the Ramlila here.

-Ali, who belongs to the fifth generation of a family of artisans, said ''We are invited by the committee members of Agra's Ramlila to make effigies and for about a month we stay at Ramlila ground to complete effigies of different sizes.''
-At the culmination of Ramlila, the committee also felicitate Ali and his family.
+Ali, who belongs to the fifth generation of a family of artisans, said ''We are invited by the committee members of Agra Ramlila to make effigies and for about a month we stay at Ramlila ground to complete effigies of different sizes.''
+At the end of the event, the committee also felicitates Ali and his family.

+He has a family of 18 members and all are skilled in making effigies, he said.

-''In this year's Ramlila, which is taking place after a hiatus of two years due to COVID-19, Ravan's effigy is about 100 feet tall and that of his brothers Kumbhkaran and Meghnath are 65 and 60 feet tall, respectively.
+''In this year's Ramlila, which is taking place after a gap of two years due to COVID-19, Ravan's effigy is about 100 feet tall and those of his brothers Kumbhkaran and Meghnath are 65 and 60 feet tall, respectively.
 The size of other effigies depends on the demand of the committee members,'' he said, adding that every year the size of the effigies differs.

-''It takes about one month to complete the effigies, which are made up of colourful paper, twine rope and adhesive made up of white flour and bamboo sticks,'' Ali said.
+''It takes about one month to complete the effigies, which are made of colourful paper, twine and adhesive made up of white flour and bamboo sticks,'' Ali said.

-He said his family is happy to come again after COVID-19, which affected the entire world.
+He said his family is happy to come to Ramlila ground again after COVID-19, which affected the entire world.

-45-year-old Auli, another family member who helps Ali in making effigies, said, ''The wages are different for each worker and varies from Rs 500-Rs 700 a day.
-During this month-long event, more than 15 effigies and other designs are made by us as per the scene in the Ramayan.''
-Ali and his nephew Amir Ahmad (50) claimed to have never faced any kind of discrimination because of their religion.
+Auli (45), another family member who helps Ali in making effigies, said, ''The wages are different for each worker and vary from Rs 500 to Rs 700 a day.
+During this month-long event, more than 15 effigies and other designs are made by us as per the scenes in Ramayana.''
+Ali and his nephew Amir Ahmad (50) said they have never faced any kind of discrimination because of their religion, adding that nobody here treats them differently because of their religion.

-''Nobody here treats us like we belong to a different religion.
-We work as if it is our home.
-Even children of our families come to watch the Dussehra celebration.'' ''The locals here love us.
-That is why my grandfather, father and I along with other family members have been coming here to make these effigies every year,'' he added.
+''We work as if it is our home.
+Even children of our families come to watch the Dussehra celebration,'' Ahmad said.

+''The locals here love us.
+That is why my grandfather, father and I along with other family members have been coming here to make these effigies every year,'' Ali added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)